December 2017: Jackie Zabielski, Cleveland City League Champ

 JZ: Haha!
 Well I for one would NEVER describe my hair as perfect.
 I usually have one side that isn't quite right and I can never get the back to look right, ever.
 How do people style the back of their hair?
 I do the best I can every day.
 My trick is that I usually curl it, brush it out and then go through and curl a few pieces again.
 I hold it with texture spray and do my best to not touch it!

 S-H: What's the biggest challenge you face, in keeping your hair in place?

-S-H: What advice would you give someone who wanted to develop Super-Hair, especially for college and sports?
+S-H: What advice would you give someone who wanted to develop Super-Hair, such as a style like yours?

-S-H: Who would you consider to have the best head of hair youíve seen -- at Tennessee or otherwise?
+S-H: Who would you consider to have the best head of hair you’ve seen -- in New York or otherwise?

 JZ: Mandy Moore and Jennifer Aniston of course!
 My hair idols forever!

 CONCLUSION: Jackie's revelation about extensions may disappoint some Hair Fans.
 But her hair impressed without them, while she was in Cleveland.
 And they can take comfort in the fact that she's still trying to keep her styles appealing in the very competitive environs of New York.

 Jackie wrote on Twitter in 2016 she had a "hidden talent" of making her mane go from messy to masterful every day.
 That's the case with more TV news anchors than you might think - and it's a talent we doubt many journalism schools teach.
 We think Zabielski has it down from A to Z. Whatever city she calls home, she's ready to be a hair contender.